Information for Prospective MD Students

 Applying for Financial Aid

-A separate application for merit scholarships is not required.
-The Office of MD Admissions will consider all admitted applicants for merit scholarships.
+A separate application for merit scholarships is not required, and MD Admissions will consider all admitted applicants for merit scholarships.
 If awarded a merit scholarship, you will receive the same amount for each of four years of study toward the MD degree at Vanderbilt.
 International students are considered for merit-based awards.

 Federal Student Loans

 Vanderbilt University School of Medicine participates in the Federal Direct Student Loan Program which offers low-fixed rate loans.
-To qualify, students must complete the Free Application for Federal Student Aid at www.fafsa.gov.
+To qualify, students must complete the Free Application for Federal Student Aid (FAFSA).
 Vanderbilt’s school code is 003535.
 Provide student (and spouse’s, if applicable) information; you do not have to include parental data on the FAFSA.
 Students should sign the FAFSA using an FSA ID.
-You can obtain an FSA ID at https://fsaid.ed.gov prior to completing the FAFSA.
+You can obtain an FSA ID prior to completing the FAFSA.

 After you have submitted the FAFSA, you will receive a Student Aid Report (SAR); please keep this information for your records.
 You must meet the following general eligibility requirements: